denisrosset/metal/README.md

 The set of methods available on Metal instances is limited, but guarantees that no allocations occur except when creating or growing containers.

+We expose most of the collections internal state and do not try to have proper encapsulation.
+Metal is intended to be used in performance critical hot spots;
+it is *not* a replacement for the standard library collections.

 ## Structure of Metal

 Metal is composed of two packages: